oprokopieva382/ReadmeGenerator/README.md

   - [Questions](#questions)

   ## Installation
-  No installation is needed
+  🖇️No installation is needed.

   ## Usage
-  Generate a README file by using a command-line application
+  ⌨️Generate a README file by using a command-line application.

   ## License
 [![License Badge](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   This project is licensed under the MIT License

   ## Contributing
-   Contributors welcome for code improvement
+  🤝Contributors welcome for code improvement.

   ## Tests
-  open index.js in terminal and answer all answers to create README file
+  ❗Open index.js in terminal and answer all the questions to create your README file.

   ## Questions
-  If you have any questions find me on [GitHub](https://github.com/oprokopieva382@gmailcom) or feel free email me oprokopieva382@gmail.com
+  If you have any questions find me on [GitHub](https://github.com/oprokopieva382) or feel free email me oprokopieva382@gmail.com